devoxin/Flight/README.md

 }

 dependencies {
-  compile 'com.github.Devoxin:Flight:master-SNAPSHOT' /* For latest versions, otherwise use a commit hash */ }
+  compile 'com.github.Devoxin:Flight:catnip-SNAPSHOT' /* For latest versions, otherwise use a commit hash */ }
 ```